benrbray/rpg-cards-typst/README.md

 I recommend the following setup:

 * A local copy of the `typst` compiler.
 See the [installation instructions](https://github.com/typst/typst?tab=readme-ov-file#installation).
 I recommend the `cargo` method.
-* Visual Studio Code with the [Tinymist Typst](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) extension
+* Visual Studio Code with the [Tinymist Typst](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) extension.

+You can also download the entire repository (click the green `Code` button in the top-left corner, then "Download as ZIP") and re-upload it to the [online Typst editor](https://typst.app/).

+Finally, here is a [read-only online version](https://typst.app/project/rvu9RMsq2ZASBYJ3UHW3j4) of the project viewable in the Typst app.
+If you click "Join", you might be able to add the project to your personal dashboard, then duplicate it to create an editable copy.

 ## Guide